hatchlytech/handbook/how-we-work.md

 A backlog of stories is maintained.
 Stories are developed to build a feature, including what the feature should provide and what the benefit and outcome for the end user.
 Backlog items are prioritzed and discussed to ensure the team understands the vision of the product.

-Each Monday items from the backlog are allocated to the weekly interation.
-These can be allocated by developers or the prodoct owner.
-Our goal is to allocate a minimal set of work that can be achieved for the iteration.
-If the work is completed during the iteration, the development team will take the next items from the backlog.
-IF work is not completed, we discuss this during the iteration planning and the item moves into the next iteration.
+Each Monday items from the backlog are allocated to the weekly iteration.
+These can be allocated by developers or the product owner.
+Our goal is to allocate stories as a area of focus the product requires for the iteration.
+If the work is completed during the iteration, the development team will take the additional items from the backlog.
+If work is not completed, we discuss this during the iteration planning and the item moves into the next iteration.

 *Our board* consists of the following stages